pabs3/SPTAG/Tools/nni-auto-tune/README.md

 ## Dataset

-We support muiltiple types of data for training.
+We support multiple types of data for training.
 Including text file, binary file and [ann-benchmark](https://github.com/erikbern/ann-benchmarks) format hdf5 file.
-But the groundturth file should only be texts of index.
+But the groundtruth file should only be texts of index.

-In many cased, parameters that works fine in sampled dataset also work in original dataset.
+In many cases, parameters that work fine in the sampled dataset also work in the original dataset.
 So we also provided a preprocessing script for dataset sampling and ground truth calculation.
-You can use follow command to do sample and ground truth pre-calculate.
+You can use the following command to do sample and ground truth pre-calculate.

 ```sh
 python preprocessing.py --train_file victors.bin --query_file query.bin --output_dir sampled/ --distance euclidean  --num_sample 100000